 Know each other as people, not just professionals.

 We’re all so much more than our job titles.
 We have interests that may have drawn each of us to our roles and help us excel within them.
-There are easy team building icebreaker activities for work that will help you and your team bond and get to know each other as more than just your role in the office.
+There are easy team building icebreaker activities for work that will help you and your virtual team bond and get to know each other as more than co-workers.